 Nowhere do massive, monstrously huge trees grow than in the High Sierras of California.
 In the Sequoia National Park in Three Rivers, California, those magnificent Sequoia trees will leave you in awe, not only about their size but also their age!
 The enormous Sequoia trees can live 3,000 years or even longer.
-The park itself is considerably vast, about 500,000 acres in the land area.
+The park itself is considerably vast, with about 500,000 acres in the land area.
 I have visited the park on more than ten occasions, and each time, I find the offered outdoor activities and travel spots exciting and novel.

-How To Get there
+How To Get There

 By air – The closest airport is Fresno Yosemite International Airport; from the airport, the distance to Sequoia National Park is 81 miles/130 kilometers.
 Car rental is available at the airport.